 1. Start Early

-2. Getting Older Is Scary So Be Understanding
+2. Getting Older Is Scary, So Be Understanding

-In Donna Cohen’s book, “The Loss of Self: A Family Resource for the Care of Alzheimer’s Disease and Related Disorders” she advised that understanding the fear of getting old is better than insisting they get help for themselves.
+In Donna Cohen’s book, “The Loss of Self: A Family Resource for the Care of Alzheimer’s Disease and Related Disorders” she advises that understanding the fear of getting old is better than insisting they get help for themselves.
 Most elderly people know about the issues that they are potentially suffering from.
 However, anger could spring from believing their children aren’t capable of understanding their issues emotionally and physically.
 That connection is vital in having those difficult conversations about considering care options.

 3. Stand By Your Parents No Matter What

-4. Give Your Parents Option
+4. Give Your Parents Options

 5. Create a List of Issues and Priorities

 The need for caregiving and assisted living for an individual is a two-way thing, so problems can be experienced by both sides.
 Reduce potential problems by listing priorities.
 Will your parent need weekly or monthly appointments at the doctors?
 Should you hire someone to help around the house?
 If your parent suffers from dementia, they cannot attend to their household chores any more, so hiring a housekeeper would be beneficial.

 6. Take Your Time